creationix/howtonode.org/articles/node-for-everyday-things.markdown

 <node-for-everyday-things/word-count.js>

 `pagecount` reports the plain text version of this essay is 636 words or 1.82 pages including the source code examples.
-It's a little longer than my shell script.
+It’s a little longer than my shell script.
 On the other hand it is easier to read and with a little modification I can embed it as a web service or put it into a web page.